MORIS (MIT Optical Rapid Imaging System)

 IRTF like interface (XUI, DV) under linux was started in 2011.

 Significant MORIS Milestones

 to address camera startup issues.
-The new camera was purchased for the MIRSI
+The new camera, purchased for the MIRSI

-Optical Camera (MOC) will become MORIS's new camera.
+Optical Camera (MOC), became MORIS's new camera.
 The MORIS PC's OS, drivers,

-and software was also updated (CentOS5 linux, WinXP) to CentOS6, Win7, new Andor
+and software was also updated from CentOS5 linux, WinXP to CentOS6, Win7, new Andor

 2012 - MORIS Linux software becomes the default version for observation.

 Familar XUI/DV interface, Integration with the TCS, guide mode for Spex,

 and differential refraction becomes available with the linux software.

 2011-02 - MORIS becomes a facility instrument at the IRTF, on the 2011A schedule.